danchoi/soywiki/README.markdown

 split window and insert or append the selected text into it.
 If the target page doesn't exist, it will be created.

-These commands will also replace the text you selected in the original wiki page with a wiki-link to the target page.

 You should be able to run all these commands using shortcuts:

 * `:SWI`